20+ Glamorous Roaring 20s Party Ideas for a Dazzling Night

 Gatsby Photo Booth

-Give them props – fake pearls, long cigarette holders (the plastic ones, obviously), and fedoras.
-People love a good photo op, especially when they’re dressed up.
+Give guests fun props — fake pearls, long cigarette holders, and fedoras.
+People love a good photo op when they’re dressed up.

 Style & Substance